AP Studio Art - Drawing

-The Breadth and Concentration Portfolios are arranged in digital format in April.
+The Concentration Portfolio is arranged in digital format in April.
 The College Board provides an online template for you to fill with your digital images.
-When complete, you submit it to the College Board by the May 2015 deadline.
+When complete, you submit it to the College Board by the May 2019 deadline.

 Basic Course Structure:

-Beginning Monday, August 27, 2018, I will assign short drawing and design projects that will introduce the basic elements of design, art and composition.
-These initial projects will prepare the students to complete the 12 drawing assignments of the Breadth portfolio.
+Beginning Monday, August 26, 2019, I will assign short drawing and design projects that will introduce the basic elements of design, art and composition.

 Once the Portfolio drawings begin, you will have one major drawing due each week.